kaimi/chef-rdiff-backup/README.md

 Sets up the server (= host to save backups to) side.

-This will do things: if enabled, a cron job is created that backs up all configured rdiff-backup clients, and scripts to run on demand backups of each single client.
+This will do two things: if enabled, a cron job is created that backs up all configured rdiff-backup clients, and scripts to run on demand backups of each single client.